nazianafis/Neural-Style-Transfer/README.md

 ## Output <a name="output"></a>

+I generated these images using no image manipulation program(s) other than the code described in this article.
+I encourage you to try it out for yourself too!

 <img src="https://github.com/nazianafis/Resources/blob/main/NST/NST-outputs.png" alt="content" width="700"/>
-I generated these images using no image manipulation program(s) other than the code described in this article.
-I encourage you too to try it out for yourself!

 <br><br>